 Evidence Base

-A key element of developing any Model of Care, is evaluation of the evidence base.
+A key element of developing the new HSE Model of Care for Gender Healthcare, as with any Model of Care, is evaluation of the evidence base.
 This work is supported by HSE National Library Services.

 - Clinical research such as clinical trials or epidemiological studies.